What is Trump’s Position on Marijuana?

 There’s a question as to how it’s all working out there, you know?
 That’s not going exactly trouble-free.
 So I really think that we should study Colorado, see what’s happening.

 Through the remainder of the 2016 campaign cycle, Trump maintained a generally consistent stance on medical marijuana and legalization as a state’s right issue.
-During this same campaign, however, the candidate made numerous statements vilifying immigrants crossing the southern border as drug smugglers, and repeatedly suggesting the idea that a physical wall was needed to keep drugs out of the United States.
+During this same campaign, however, the candidate made numerous statements suggesting the idea that a physical wall was needed to address illegal immigration and keep drugs out of the United States.

 First-Year Policy Shifts